proplot-dev/proplot/docs/tutorial1.rst

 APIs <https://matplotlib.org/api/api_overview.html>`__ – the “pyplot”
 API (which is MATLAB-like), and the “object-oriented” API (which is more “pythonic”).
 This package is not meant to be a pyplot replacement – its features are invoked with the “object-oriented” API.
+The below example compares the 3 APIs.

 `~proplot.subplots.subplots` is your gateway to all of ProPlot’s features.
-It returns a special `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of special `~proplot.axes.CartesianAxes` (see :ref:`Cartesian axes`) or `~proplot.axes.ProjectionAxes` (see :ref:`Projection axes`).
+It returns a subclassed `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of `~proplot.axes.CartesianAxes` instances (see :ref:`Cartesian axes`) or `~proplot.axes.ProjectionAxes` instances (see :ref:`Projection axes`).

-The below is a simple worked example comparing the 3 APIs.
-For more on the `~proplot.axes.BaseAxes.format` command, see :ref:`The format command` section.
+You can set up complex grids of subplots by passing 2D arrays of integers to `~proplot.subplots.subplots`.
+Just think of this array as a “picture” of your figure, where each unique number corresponds to a unique axes.
+The number order determines the order of a-b-c labels, and the order in which the axes appear in the `~proplot.subplots.axes_grid`.

 .. code:: ipython3